neuml/cord19q/tasks/sharing.md

 *Feb 23, 2020*<br/>
 - We also seek to understand levels of public support for containment measures and public confidence in their effectiveness to quell the outbreak.<br/>
 - 21.20026146 doi: medRxiv preprint current mitigating measures.<br/>
+- 21.20026146 doi: medRxiv preprint containment measures.<br/>
+- This study will help to clarify the public's response to the outbreak and has important policy implications regarding the social acceptability of infection containment measures and their application in different contexts.<br/>
 - This can inform policy makers in China and other countries to implement and adjust containment strategies in response to the outbreak in the future.<br/>
-- 21.20026146 doi: medRxiv preprint containment measures.<br/>

 [Can we contain the COVID-19 outbreak with the same measures as for SARS?](https://doi.org/10.1016/S1473-3099(20)30129-8)<br/>
 by Wilder-Smith, Annelies; Chiew, Calvin J; Lee, Vernon J<br/>